a-keyter/WebsiteThemeGenerator/README.md

 To see the most current version of this project, click here: https://jolly-shortbread-1ff548.netlify.app

       !Welcome to one and all!
-Following our session today, I had the idea to set up a page that helps teach Github features for beginners.
+Following our session on Saturday 25/06/2022, I had the idea to set up a page that helps teach Github features for beginners.

       !User Stories